mahnoorirfan80/ai-workflow-assistant/README.md

 **AI Workflow Assistant** is an intelligent productivity tool designed to automate common tasks such as **resume parsing, resume summarization, document saving, email generation, and web data extraction**.
 It combines LLMs, custom tools, and a modular workflow system to streamline real-world workflows in a single assistant interface.

-This project demonstrates how **AI agents** can be integrated with external APIs and user data to build practical assistants for everyday use.
+This project demonstrates how AI agents can be integrated with external APIs and user data to build practical assistants for everyday use.

----

 ## ✨ Features